The earliest known domestication of the common house cat was in Cyprus 11,000 years ago.

 - Freedom: Cats are seen to be independent and even distant, and we think of them as freedom loving.

-- Spirit connections: Throughout human history, the feline has been seen as having a direct connection to the spirit world.
+- Spirit Connections: Throughout human history, the feline has been seen as having a direct connection to the spirit world.

-The Wildness of the Cat
+Wildness of the Big Cat Tattoo

 Perhaps it is the wildness of the cat that attracts us.
 Even our own small domesticated house cats seem closer to their big cat cousins than our dog friends.
 In this sense, our love of big cats like lions and tigers stems from our respect for them as predators.